 The Elantra attempts to add some flair to the economy car formula with sophisticated styling and an engaging interior.
 The result is a well-rounded, economical sedan with a dose of sophistication.

 Not to be outdone, the Mazda3 is one of the few economy cars that offer engaging road manners combined with a civilized environment inside.
-It's not as smooth over the road as the Elantra, but pays you back in the form of sweeter handling.
+It's not as smooth over the road as the non-Sport Elantra but pays you back in the form of sweeter handling.
+That said, buyers looking for that sort of performance from the Hyundai can simply opt for the new Sport trim.